cryptax/techweb/linux.md

 Creating the volume group:

 - `vgcreate vgelk /dev/sdc1`
-- If you want to add future partitions, do `vgextend vgelk /dev/sdc2`
+- If you want to add future partitions, do `vgextend vgelk /dev/sdc2`. *If the specified PVs have not yet been initialized with pvcreate, vgextend will  initialize  them.*

 Creating a logical volume: